BartDeWaal/dragon_notes/README.md

 and add yourself to the plugdev group using:

     # groupadd plugdev
+    # usermod -a -G plugdev myusername

+If the user doesn't exist yet:

     # useradd -G plugdev myusername

 The easiest way to apply these settings is to restart.